 One of the key determinants of the Fund's long-term overall performance is its strategic asset allocation.
-Following the allocation to infrastructure the Fund's strategic asset allocation is 72.5% equities, 15% UK bonds, 10% property and 2.5% infrastructure.
+The Fund's strategic asset allocation is 72.5% equities, 15% UK bonds, 10% property and 2.5% infrastructure.

-The following table shows the Fund's benchmark allocation for 2012/13 following the decision to invest in infrastructure.
+The following table shows the Fund's benchmark allocation for 2013/14.